snibbor/Qymia-in-QuPath/README.md

     - [ ] Handle drag and drop of operations?

 - ### Future workflows
-  - Integrate cell segmentation and subcellular compartment tools into Qiimia workflow
+  - Integrate cell segmentation and subcellular compartment tools into Qymia workflow
-  - Integrate custom or ML-generated segmentation masks into Qiimia workflow
+  - Integrate custom or ML-generated segmentation masks into Qymia workflow